dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/REPORTTEXT_VISIBILITY_SUMMARY.md

 ### For End Users

 1. **Map the ReportText Bookmark** (one-time setup per PACS profile):
-   - Open SpyWindow
+   - Open AutomationWindow
    - Select "Map to" ¡æ "ReportText" (note: requires manual addition to KnownControl enum and XAML - see Manual Updates section)
    - Click "Pick" and capture the PACS report text editor element
    - Click "Save" to persist the mapping

 2. **Test the Visibility Check**:
-   - Open SpyWindow ¡æ Custom Procedures
+   - Open AutomationWindow ¡æ Custom Procedures
    - Select "ReportText is visible" from PACS Method dropdown
    - Click "Run" to verify it returns "true" when editor is visible
    - Close report panel or change view ¡æ verify it returns "false"